Get all the latest data for Melbourne

 How will new infrastructure projects affect property prices in Melbourne over 5 years?

-The top three infrastructure projects expected to impact Melbourne property prices over 5 years are the Metro Tunnel (opening February 2026), the Suburban Rail Loop East (under construction), and the Level Crossing Removal Program.
+The top three infrastructure projects expected to affect Melbourne property prices over the next five years are the Metro Tunnel, Suburban Rail Loop East and level crossing removals.

 How will population growth and other factors impact property values in Melbourne in 5 years?